Elixirslayer/Suckless/README.md

 ```
    startx
 ```
-Refer to [Automatic login to virtual console](https://wiki.archlinux.org/title/Getty#Automatic_login_to_virtual_console) and [Autostart X at login](https://wiki.archlinux.org/title/Xinit#Override_xinitrc), if you'd rather not login and type in startx command everytime you boot.

 You may also want to setup a wallpaper by editting $HOME/.dwm/autostart.sh
 **Keybinding:**
 You can check out all the keybindings and modify them in Suckless/dwm/config.h Alt key is the "ModKey" by default.